hotrodorm/hotrod/hotrod-project/docs/features.md

 **Flexible Organization of the Persistence Layer**.
 Even though it includes sensible default settings, the layer configuration can customize your persistence layer with a rich set of settings that cover base and extra folders, packages and sub-packages, prefixes, suffixes, and more.

-**Row Locking**.
-To implement thread-safe operations customizable row locking mechanisms are available by default in CRUD and LiveSQL, and Nitro.
+**Pessimistic Row Locking**.
+To implement thread-safe operations customizable pessimistic row locking mechanisms are available by default in CRUD and LiveSQL, and Nitro.

 **Multiple Optimistic Locking Strategies**.
 To deal with real-world scenarios three separate optimistic locking strategies are implemented.
 These can be especially useful when the development needs to work with less-than-ideal table structures or when the development team does not have the ability or permission to modify the database table structures at will.